Two Dogs

 Because his Gift says it was.
 Like a memory of something he didn’t even know before.
 Always good to pay attention to that.

-Each corner of the cube has been changed, as if carved off clean and identical, forming triangular facets instead of points.
+Each corner of the cube has changed, as if carved off clean and identical, forming triangular facets instead of points.
 He wraps his fingers around it.
 The shape of it feels good in his palm and he wonders what could have pricked his hand earlier.
 That’s bothersome, but right now, the sun has been up for a couple hours.
 He needs to move.

 A small medicine bag has laid close against his chest for so many years there’s now a place over his heart where the red hair won’t grow.
 The bag itself is stiff, the leather cured and discolored by compounded time and sweat.
 Jonas places the little object inside it, pulling the drawstring tight, and slips it back inside his shirt.